justinlubin/honeybee/README.md

 # Optional: Looking at the Honeybee codebase

 If you would like to take a look at implementation of Cobbler, please refer to the file `ARCHITECTURE.md` for how to dive in!
+Each file in the codebase also has documentation that should help reading the code.

 # Optional: Running more examples

-Please take a look at the script
+Please take a look at the script `RUN_OVERVIEW_EXAMPLE.sh` to see an example of how to run Honeybee.
+You can run Honeybee interactively on any of the suites and programs available in the `benchmark/suites` directory.
+You can also run `cargo run -- help` from the `backend` directory for more help.